 SKU Definition: Short for Stock Keeping Unit is a unique identifier a business uses to track its inventory.

 There isn't a set definition for SKU, unlike UPC.
 But, you must use an approach that makes things less complicated, and your employees can easily understand the SKU's data and determine it by just looking at the code.
 Here are some characteristics of SKUs:

-A well designed SKU will allow you to improve your inventory control.
-Giving each product unique SKUs, you can quickly locate stock, orders, shipments, supplier information, sales forecast, and more.
+A well-designed SKU will allow you to improve your inventory control.
+Giving each product unique SKUs, you can quickly locate stock, orders, shipments, vendor information, sales forecast, and more.

 Import your SKUs to a cloud inventory management system and track inventory as it is received, moved, and shipped.

 Managing large quantities of inventory can be difficult for a small business owner.
-Assigning an unique SKU to every product variation means the quantity of on-hand products is readily known and also giving you deeper insight into your business.
+Assigning a unique SKU to every product variation means the quantity of on-hand products is readily known and also gives you deeper insight into your business.

 For a fast-growing business, in particular, it is great to have insights on hand so that you can make better sales and marketing decisions.

 By analyzing your sales and costs associated with each product, you can quickly identify which products are performing better or worse.
-Knowing this information allows you to make decisions like discounting your inferior performing products or bundling your poor performing products with other better-performing products to boost your sales.
+Knowing this information allows you to make decisions like discounting your low performing products or bundling them with other better-performing products to boost your sales.